valhalla/valhalla-docs/explorer/tutorial.md

 # Explore transit routes, stops, and travel times

-[Mobility Explorer](https://mapzen.com/mobility/explorer) highlights the connections between transit datasets, including among different transportation modes and operators.
+[Mobility Explorer](https://mapzen.com/mobility/explorer) highlights the connections between transportation datasets, including among different transportation modes and operators.
 In this tutorial, you will use Mobility Explorer to ask questions about routes and stops, filter the kinds of transit data displayed on a map, and view travel times from a place.
 You can use these queries to build a custom transit map.

 You will use Mobility Explorer to query and visualize transit data from [Transitland](https://transit.land), a community-edited, open transit data aggregation project that Mapzen sponsors, and analyze access using other Mapzen Mobility services, including [Mapzen Isochrone](https://mapzen.com/documentation/mobility/isochrone/api-reference/).